 Following the submission of the notification, the Competition Council confirms to the parties that the notification is validly registered.
 Confirmation is given within five days of the submission.

 The notification becomes effective on the date of its registration with the Competition Council.
 The Competition Council must immediately inform the parties on the date that the notification becomes effective.
 However, if the authority considers that the notification does not include all the mandatory information required under the applicable legislation, it informs the notifying parties, within 20 days of the registration of the notification, on the missing documents or information.
 The authority grants the parties a term (not exceeding 15 days) for providing the additional required information or documents.
 The 15 day term can be extended, for justifiable reasons, for a maximum of five days.

-Within 45 days of the date when the notification is effective, the Competition Council must issue a decision on the notified transaction.
+Within 30 days (for non-intervention decisions) and 45 days (for all other decisions) of the date when the notification is effective, the Competition Council must issue a decision on the notified transaction.
 This decision can be:

 A non-intervention decision, whenever the authority finds that the transaction does not fall under the Competition Law.

 An authorisation decision if the transaction is subject to the provisions of the Competition Law but does not raise any concerns on the relevant markets or if the concerns have been removed by the parties by means of commitments accepted by the Competition Council.